-Dave Blakely, Mach49’s Senior Vice President of Education and Masterclasses, brings 30 years of experience creating new ventures at the intersection of emerging technologies, business opportunities, and customer needs.
-Leveraging his background as an instructor at the Stanford d.school and UC Berkeley Engineering, Dave creates dynamic new paradigms of training and distance learning.
-He drives Mach49’s Education initiatives, developing the company’s methods and tools into interactive materials for a global network of executives and professional attendees.
+Dave is a multidisciplinary creative with experience ranging from visual and product design to events, marketing, and interactive digital art.
+He brings over 30 years of experience creating new ventures at the intersection of emerging technologies, business opportunities, and customer needs to his work at Mach49.
+Leveraging his background as an instructor at Stanford and UC Berkeley, Dave cultivates dynamic new paradigms of training and distance learning as he drives Mach49’s education initiatives, transforming the company’s methods and tools into interactive materials for a global network of executives and professionals.

-Working with teams of clients, Dave guides “intrapreneurs" to find new and disruptive ways of doing business; deliver innovative products and services to the market; and foster a culture of innovation to maintain market leadership.
-He enjoys engaging with small interdisciplinary teams to build businesses that were not imaginable five or ten years ago, and feels the magic when Mach49 teams foresee the implications of technical advances and visualize entirely new opportunities.
-Dave lives for these moments.
+Working with client teams, Dave guides intrapreneurs to find new and disruptive ways of doing business, deliver innovative products and services to the market, and foster a culture of innovation to maintain market leadership.
+He enjoys engaging with small interdisciplinary teams to build businesses that were not imaginable just 5 or 10 years ago, and feels the magic when those teams foresee the implications of technical advances and visualize truly new opportunities.
+Dave lives for those moments.

-Dave holds six patents from his engineering work, and continues to advise executives at a number of different technology companies.
-He serves on boards for business and academia, conducts innovation workshops, and speaks frequently to media, academic, and business groups.
-Dave received a BS in Engineering Physics with honors and an MS in Mechanical Engineering with a controls specialization with honors, both from the University of California at Berkeley.
+Dave holds 6 patents from his engineering work, and continues to advise executives at a number of technology companies.
+He serves on boards for business and academia, conducts innovation workshops, and speaks frequently to media, academic, and business organizations.
+He received a BS in engineering physics and an MS in mechanical engineering from the University of California, Berkeley.